Dimensional Analysis & Similitude

 Key Takeaways

-• All physical quantities can be reduced to fundamental dimensions, typically Mass (MM), Length (LL), and Time (TT).
+• All physical quantities can be reduced to fundamental dimensions, typically Mass (MM), Length (LL), and Time (TT) in the MLT system.

-• Dimensional homogeneity requires that every term in a valid physical equation must have the exact same dimensions.
+• Dimensional homogeneity requires that every individual term in a physically valid equation must have the exact same dimensions.

-• The Buckingham Pi Theorem drastically reduces the number of variables in complex fluid problems by grouping them into a smaller set of dimensionless Π\Pi terms.
+• The Buckingham Pi Theorem simplifies complex multi-variable problems by grouping them into nmn - m independent, dimensionless Π\Pi terms.